Yoga is a Way of Life. by Arielle Leon

 Read More

-Why I Practice Yoga. by Arielle Rabier
+Why I Practice Yoga. by Arielle Leon

 We all seek connection.
 When I feel connected to my higher Self, I gain the ability to choose which thoughts to engage with.
 I stop caring about what other people think and instead relate on a conscious level…